ICanBoogie/HTTP/README.md

 ### Request parameters

-Whether they are sent as part of the query string, the post body, or the path info, parameters sent along a request are collected in arrays.
+Whether they're sent as part of the query string, the POST body, or the path info, parameters sent along a request are collected in arrays.
 The `query_params`, `request_params`, and `path_params` properties give you access to these parameters.